awsdocs/aws-go-developer-guide/doc_source/making-requests.rst

     svc := s3.New(sess)

 After you have a service client instance, you can use it to call service operations.
-For more information about configurations, see :ref:`configuring-sdk>`.
+For more information about configurations, see :doc:`configuring-sdk`.

 When you create a service client, you can pass in custom configurations so that you don't need to create a session for each configuration.
 The